GrapheneOS/hardened_malloc/README.md

 * `CONFIG_SLAB_QUARANTINE_RANDOM_LENGTH`: `1` (default) to control the number
   of slots in the random array used to randomize reuse for small memory allocations.
-This sets the length for the largest size class (currently 16384) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (1 becomes 1024 for 16 byte allocations).
+This sets the length for the largest size class (either 16kiB or 128kiB based on `CONFIG_EXTENDED_SIZE_CLASSES`) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (1 becomes 1024 for 16 byte allocations with 16kiB as the largest size class, or 8192 with 128kiB as the largest).
 * `CONFIG_SLAB_QUARANTINE_QUEUE_LENGTH`: `1` (default) to control the number of
   slots in the queue used to delay reuse for small memory allocations.
-This sets the length for the largest size class (currently 16384) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (1 becomes 1024 for 16 byte allocations).
+This sets the length for the largest size class (either 16kiB or 128kiB based on `CONFIG_EXTENDED_SIZE_CLASSES`) and the quarantine length for smaller size classes is scaled to match the total memory of the quarantined allocations (1 becomes 1024 for 16 byte allocations with 16kiB as the largest size class, or 8192 with 128kiB as the largest).
 * `CONFIG_GUARD_SLABS_INTERVAL`: `1` (default) to control the number of slabs before a slab is skipped and left as an unused memory protected guard slab
 * `CONFIG_GUARD_SIZE_DIVISOR`: `2` (default) to control the maximum size of the